 - Expectations on delivery speed and flexibility will continue to rise.

-- Machine learning and AI advancements will play an increasingly important role the logistics industry to predict, forecast and optimize routes
+- Machine learning and AI advancements will play an increasingly important role in the logistics industry to predict, forecast and optimize routes

 - ‘Shoppertainment’ as a retail promotional strategy will grow